 - My laptop can divide by zero.
 My FPGA model of a transreal computer can divide by zero.
-All of the PCs I have retrofitted with these arithmetics can divide by zero: trans-signed-integer, trans-two's-complement, transfloating-point, transreal, transcomplex - Computers executing integer arithmetic cannot divide by zero - Computers executing IEEE floating-point arithmetic cannot divide by zero.
-They produce a class of objects that are all Not a Number (NaN)
+All of the PCs I have retrofitted with these arithmetics can divide by zero: trans-signed-integer, trans-two's-complement, transfloating-point, transreal, transcomplex - Computers executing integer arithmetic cannot divide by zero - Computers executing IEEE floating-point arithmetic cannot always divide by zero.
+They can produce infinities, but they also produce a class of objects that are all Not a Number (NaN)